busbud/coding-challenge-backend-b/README.md

   scores to cities in the same country.
 - Use a more persistent key-value store (Redis) instead of Memcache, so that if there is an outage our caches do not go cold.
-- The Trie class used does not support apostrophes in names, which some Hawaiian cities have.
-We should make our own Trie class that supports these characters